FAIR Estate & Probate Guide

 • Executors should ask early whether a phased approach is possible: first triage online, then in-person review only for the items that truly need it.

-• A specialist who cannot explain when online-first is adequate versus when inspection is necessary is usually not the right fit for a probate workflow.
+• A specialist should be able to explain when online-first is adequate and when inspection is necessary.

 How FAIR helps route probate files without forcing the wrong specialist

-FAIR is most useful when the estate knows it needs a real appraisal but is unsure which category specialist, workflow, or report structure fits.
-The directory and match flow reduce random outreach and help executors compare fee language before engagement.
+FAIR is most useful when the estate knows it needs an appraisal but is unsure which specialist, workflow, or report structure fits.

-• Use the FAIR directory to shortlist estate-aware specialists by category and review public fee-model statements before contacting anyone.
+• Use the FAIR directory to shortlist estate-aware specialists by category and review public fee-model statements before outreach.

 • Use FAIR match when the estate spans several categories or when the executor needs help deciding whether the next step is probate, tax, donation, sale planning, or a mix.